ChristianDaza/PowerBI_report/README.md

 ## Usage

-After cloning the git repository navegate into the PowerBI_report folder and open the AiCore_Final_Project.pbix.
+After cloning the git repository navegate into the PowerBI_report folder, Power_BI and open the AiCore_Final_Project.pbix.

 ## Installation